-Listed below are our four outstanding providers of CSMG.
+Listed below are our five outstanding providers of CSMG.
 Please see the 'About Us' page to get more information on our hospital affiliations.

-Dr. Patankar has been in private practice in Riverside for over 15 years.
+Dr. Patankar has been in private practice in Riverside for over 20 years.
 After completion of his Cardiology Fellowship at the University of California, San Francisco, he trained in Interventional Cardiology at the prestigious Galichia Institute in Wichita, Kansas.
-Board Certified in Internal Medicine, Cardiology and Interventional Cardiology , he treats all types of cardiovascular conditions and specializes in pacemakers, coronary and peripheral interventions.
+Board Certified in Internal Medicine, and Cardiology , He treats all types of cardiovascular conditions and specializes in pacemakers, complex coronary and peripheral interventions.
 Dr. Patankar serves on various hospital and medical boards and is committed to improving medical care in the community.

 Dr. Biswas completed her B.S. at the California Institute of Technology (Cal Tech), received her MD from the UCLA School of Medicine, and completed her residency at Cedars-Sinai Medical Center in Los Angeles.
 At Duke University Medical Center, she completed her Cardiology Fellowship, a fellowship in Women’s Health, obtained a Master’s in Health Science, and is still involved in clinical research.
 While on faculty at Duke, she founded and was the Clinical Director of the Duke Women’s Heart Care Clinic.
 In addition to being board certified in Internal Medicine, Cardiology and Nuclear Cardiology, she is trained in cardiac CT imaging.
 She specializes in cardiovascular imaging, prevention and women’s cardiovascular care.
 Dr. Biswas is dedicated to developing a center for Women’s Heart Health in the Inland Empire, and to raising awareness about women and heart disease.